samjhill/channel/README.md

 On playlist generation the renderer creates one MP4 per message under `assets/bumpers/sassy/` (only rerendering when a file is missing) and then deals them out from a shuffled deck so every phrase appears once before repeating.
 Tweak the JSON and rerun `generate_playlist.py` (or hit the Admin API “Save” button) to apply changes immediately.

+### Network Branding Bumpers

+Full network branding bumpers featuring the complete HBN logo are automatically inserted periodically (approximately once per hour, or roughly every 25-30 episodes).
+These 8-second bumpers display the full logo with "HILLSIDE BROADCASTING NETWORK" and station info, animated with subtle fade-ins and scale effects.
+Each bumper is mixed with a randomly selected track from your music library for a polished, professional feel.

+The network bumper is generated once on first playlist build and stored at `assets/bumpers/network/network_brand.mp4`.
+It uses the full logo SVG (or PNG fallback) from `assets/branding/hbn_logo_bug.svg`.

 ### Playlist Generation Details

 - **Sequential mode**: shows are round-robined so each pass through the playlist includes one episode per included show before looping back (keeps the stream varied even with large seasons).
 - **Random mode**: still uses the existing weighted random logic based on per-show `weight`.
 - Playlist + playhead files live under `/app/hls/` when running in Docker.
 During local development (outside the container) the generator/streamer fall back to `server/hls/`.
+- For faster test iterations, playlist generation stops after the first 500 episodes by default.
+Override with `PLAYLIST_EPISODE_LIMIT=<int>` if you need longer queues.
+- Control how many bumper-free “seed” episodes get written immediately with `PLAYLIST_SEED_LIMIT=<int>` (defaults to 50).
+Set it to `0` if you’d rather block until every bumper is rendered.

 ## 🧪 Local Mac Testing (no Raspberry Pi required)